moissanite vs diamond - moissanite engagement ring twisting pave bandmoissanite vs diamond - moissanite engagement ring twisting pave band

 at CustomMade

-Even at smaller budgets of $500, the size difference between moissanite and diamond is significant, with a moissanite being 8% larger than a diamond with faint color or 20% larger than a D-E-F diamond.
+Even with smaller $500 budgets, the size difference between moissanite and diamond remains notable, with moissanite appearing 8% larger than a faint-colored diamond or 20% larger than a D-E-F diamond.

 Natural Origins or Lab-Made Beauty?

-Some consumers prefer diamond for tradition, prestige, or natural origin.
-Others prefer moissanite for sustainability or ethical reasons, or simply because they can get the aesthetic they desire for less.
-This is a personal choice with no wrong answers.
-If you'd prefer a diamond, buy a diamond.
-If you'd prefer a moissanite, buy a moissanite.
+Some consumers choose diamond for its tradition, prestige, or natural origin.
+Others prefer moissanite for sustainability or ethical reasons, or simply because they can achieve their desired aesthetic for less money.
+This remains a personal choice with no wrong answers.
+If you prefer diamond, purchase a diamond.
+If you prefer moissanite, select moissanite.

-Where to Purchase a Moissanite or Diamond Engagement Ring
+Where to Purchase High-Quality Moissanite or Diamond Engagement Rings

-If you've decided on a diamond, read about diamond quality first to avoid paying more than necessary.
-Because a diamond is such an expensive and personal purchase, you simply must get a closeup look at how it sparkles before buying.
-To get the most for your money, we recommend using online dealers like James Allen and Blue Nile.
-Both provide 360° video of their diamonds and plenty of ring settings to choose from.
-With their extensive selections of diamonds, you're sure to find the one that's best for you.
+If you've decided on a diamond, first read about diamond quality to avoid overpaying.
+Because a diamond represents such an expensive and personal purchase, you must examine how it sparkles before buying.
+To maximize value, consider online retailers like James Allen and Blue Nile.
+Both offer 360° video of their diamonds and numerous ring settings.
+Their extensive diamond selections ensure you'll find your perfect stone.

-For moissanite, quality is far less variable, making the shopping experience easier.
-Charles & Colvard, the original manufacturer of gem-grade moissanite, has hundreds of ring styles to choose from, all available online.
+For moissanite, quality varies less significantly, simplifying the shopping experience.
+Charles & Colvard, the original gem-grade moissanite manufacturer, offers hundreds of ring styles online.

-If you just can't seem to find the right engagement ring style, try contacting the experts at CustomMade.
-Whether diamond, moissanite, or something else entirely, CustomMade will help you find the perfect center stone for your style and budget and place it in a unique engagement ring you'll cherish.
+If finding the ideal engagement ring style proves difficult, consider contacting CustomMade experts.
+Whether you prefer diamond, moissanite, or something entirely different, CustomMade will help you discover the perfect center stone for your style and budget, setting it in a unique engagement ring you'll treasure.

 Addison Rice